 Succeeding at Work

-Succeeding at Work is a FREE, 7 weeks skills training program designed to assist participants for long term employment and will also provide an additional 3 weeks of paid job placement in this sector.
+Succeeding at Work is a FREE, 4 week skills training program designed to assist participants for long term employment and will also provide an additional 3 weeks of paid job placement in this sector.
 Participants are required to attend all of the 4week training and complete the placement component in order to graduate.

 What you will learn?